mpcen/msft-ose-service-hackathon/README.md

 ---

 Need to ignore some files/directories so they don't get checked in?
-- Add them to the .gitignore directory
+- Add them to .gitignore